 Addiction treatment is a unique process that requires a customized approach.
 Treatment is not a one-size-fits-all approach as there is a multitude of factors influencing the outcome.
 Some of these include:

 This is to name a few of the many factors that can influence how addiction treatment will go.
 In short, no, not all drug addictions are treated equally, and neither are the treatments they require.
 We will discuss a bit of what kind of treatment is beneficial for these drug types.

-With 2.5 million Americans suffering from opioid use disorder, there is a specific format to be followed for effective treatment.
-Opioid use can lead to the spread of infectious diseases such as HIV and Hepatitis, and someone with a pressing medical condition like this requires specialized care to treat not just treat the addiction but their medical problems as well.
+With 2.5 million Americans struggling with opioid use disorder, there is a specific format to be followed for effective treatment.
+Opioid use can lead to the spread of infectious diseases such as HIV and Hepatitis, and someone with a pressing medical condition like this requires specialized care to not just treat the addiction but their medical problems as well.

 Effective medications can aid opioid recovery.
 Buprenorphine and methadone were classified as essential medicines, according to the World Health Organization.
 These medications, however, must be paired with behavioral counseling as a whole patient approach.
 This is known as medication-assisted treatment (MAT).

 Medication-assisted treatment has been proven to decrease opioid use, opioid-related overdose deaths, criminal activity, and infectious disease transmission.
 MAT also can increase social function and retention in treatment, which means they are more likely to stay in therapy compared to those who did not receive medications.
 This is a revolutionary but scrutinized approach to treatment, but it has been highly successful.